Signaling of the New York City Subway: Automation

 Trains using CBTC locate themselves based on measuring their distance in relation to fixed transponders installed between the rails.
 Trains equipped with CBTC have a transponder interrogator antenna beneath each carriage, which communicates with the fixed trackside transponders and report the trains' location to a wayside Zone Controller via radio.
 Then, the Controller issues Movement Authority to the trains.
-This technology upgrade will allow trains to be operated at closer distances, slightly increasing capacity; will allow the MTA to keep track of trains in real time and provide more information to the public regarding train arrivals and delays; and will eliminate the need for complex interlocking towers.
+This technology upgrade allows trains to be operated at closer distances, slightly increasing capacity; allows the MTA to keep track of trains in real time and provide more information to the public regarding train arrivals and delays; and eliminates the need for complex interlocking towers.
+CBTC-enabled lines are controlled from the Operations Control Center in Midtown Manhattan, where 432 screens display the relative locations of trains.
 The trains are also equipped with computers inside the cab so that the conductor can monitor the train's speed and relative location.
-The wayside controllers themselves are located in enclosed boxes that can withstand floods and natural disasters.
+The wayside controllers themselves are located in enclosed boxes that can withstand floods and other natural disasters.
 The traditional block systems will remain on these lines despite the installation of CBTC.